HeshanKarunaratne/cka/README.md

       - identity: {}
 ```

-#### Docker Securtiy
+#### Docker Security
-By default Docker runs a container with a limited set of capabilities.
+By default, Docker runs a container with a limited set of capabilities.
 And so the
 processes running within the container do not have the privileges.
 In case you wish to override this behavior and enable all privileges to the container use the privileged flag

 ```cmd